This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 - Local Information

-Anyone who has concerns about a child's welfare should make a referral to Children's social care to seek advice and guidance.
-Referrals can be made by the child themselves, professionals such as teachers, the police, GPs and health visitors, staff from private or voluntary sector organisations as well as family members and members of the public.
+Anyone who has concerns about a child's welfare should make a referral to Children's Social Care to seek advice and guidance.
+Referrals can be made by the child themselves, practitioners such as teachers, early years providers, the police, probation service, GPs and health visitors, staff from private or voluntary sector organisations as well as family members and members of the public.

 Children's Social Care has the responsibility to clarify with the referrer the nature of the concerns and how and why they have arisen, and to determine the outcome agreed alongside the original referrer.